zapier/visual-builder/docs/_docs/auth.md

 If you want to switch back to the regular field, click the _Delete Code_ button to delete your custom connection label code and revert to using the text entered in the _Connection Label_ field.

-When writing code for the connection label, fields are not pulled up to the top level - you must use `bundle.authData` for auth input fields, or `bundle.inputData` for fields returned from the test API request.
+When writing code for the connection label, fields are not pulled up to the top level of  the `bundle` object - you must use `bundle.authData` for auth input fields, or `bundle.inputData` for fields returned from the test API request.
 For example, your code might look like this:

 ```
-return `bundle.authData.username`;
+return bundle.authData.username;
 ```

 This is equivalent to using {% raw %}`{{username}}`{% endraw %} in the regular string mode.